Editor, Islamic Law and Law of the Muslim World Research Paper Series (SSRN Journal)

 Chapters in Books

-“Egypt,” Stanford Handbook on Comparative Criminal Law (Stanford, in progress).
+“Egypt,” chapter in Stanford Handbook on Comparative Criminal Law (Stanford University Press, 2011).

 “Criminal Suspects and Arrestees,” 1 Encyclopedia of Privacy 143 (Greenwood, 2006).